openstack-archive/trove-integration/README.md

 ***

 ### VMware Fusion 5 speed improvement
-We found out that if you are running ubuntu with KVM or Qemu it can be extemely slow.
+We found out that if you are running ubuntu with KVM or Qemu it can be extremely slow.
 We found some ways of making this better with in VMware settings.
 On a clean install of ubuntu 12.04 enable these options in VMware. (likey the same in other virutalizing platforms)

 1. Shutdown the Ubuntu VM.